 2022-24 Goal Ideas SMART Measures

-Healt h Equity
+Health Equity

-Provide more options for low cost or sliding scale supportive home care services for older adults, particularly for those who are not functionally eligible for publicly funded Long Term Care but who cannot afford private pay services long-term.
+Provide more options for low cost or sliding scale supportive home care services for older adults, particularly for those not functionally eligible for publicly funded Long Term Care but who cannot afford private pay services long-term.
 In 2022, assess need for types of supportive home care.
 By 2023, identify funding mechanism to provide additional supportive home care services.
 By 2024 offer additional supportive home services through at least one MBE to at least 30 older adults.

-Collaboration 8 & Communication
+Collaboration & Communication

-Provide housing assistance in the form of short- term case management for older adults with urgent affordable housing needs.
+Provide housing assistance in the form of short- term case management for older adults with urgent affordable housing needs, particularly those who are at risk of homelessness.
 Develop responsive short term care management program for older adults and funding mechanism.
-Partner with Milwaukee County Housing Division to identify individuals and provide targeted interventions for older adults, including referrals for short term case management through Aging Unit.
+Partner with Milwaukee County Housing Division to provide targeted interventions for older adults and referrals for short term case management.

-Dimension n of Wellness
+Dimension of Wellness

-Provide short term case management services for general needs that are not met through other services for older adults not enrolled in a HCBS Medicaid Waiver Long Term Care program, or prior to such enrollment.
-(Phys., Emot., Financial) In 2022, assess need for short term case management.
+Provide short term case management services for general needs that are not met through other services for older adults not enrolled in a publicly funded Long Term Care program, or prior to such enrollment (Physical, Emotional, Financial).
+In 2022, assess need for short term case management.
 By 2023, identify funding mechanism to provide short term case management.
 By 2024 offer additional short term case management to 30 non-HCBS enrolled older adults.